samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Dexterity or Strength score by 1, to a maximum of 20.

 ***Pole Strike.*** Immediately after you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action and attack with a Quarterstaff, a Spear, or a weapon that has the [Heavy](/sources/dnd/free-rules/equipment#Heavy) and [Reach](/sources/dnd/free-rules/equipment#Reach) properties, you can use a Bonus Action to make a melee attack with the opposite end of the weapon.
-The weapon deals Bludgeoning damage, and the weapon’s damage die for this attack is a d4.
+The weapon deals Bludgeoning damage, and the weapon's damage die for this attack is a d4.

-***Reactive Strike.*** While you’re holding a Quarterstaff, a Spear, or a weapon that has the [Heavy](/sources/dnd/free-rules/equipment#Heavy) and [Reach](/sources/dnd/free-rules/equipment#Reach) properties, you can take a Reaction to make one melee attack against a creature that enters the reach you have with that weapon.
+***Reactive Strike.*** While you're holding a Quarterstaff, a Spear, or a weapon that has the [Heavy](/sources/dnd/free-rules/equipment#Heavy) and [Reach](/sources/dnd/free-rules/equipment#Reach) properties, you can take a Reaction to make one melee attack against a creature that enters the reach you have with that weapon.

 ---